Hafizalimi7/Covid19-Tracker/README.md

 # Covid19 Tracker

-Shows live covid-19 stats from around the world.\
+Shows live covid-19 stats from around the world

 Built this in React and used firebase.\
 I also got the latest data from the disease.sh and the map from leafletjs.com.\